 Anthropogenic vs natural climate change: which one is faster?

 2020 was the warmest year on record.
 The northern tip of the Antarctic Peninsula reached record summer temperatures of 18.3 °C in February 2020.
-In Patagonia glaciers are retreating at a rate of 30-44 m per year, faster than anywhere else.
+In Patagonia glaciers are thinning at a rate of 30-44 m per year, faster than anywhere else.
 The Great Lakes in the US no longer freeze.
 And permafrost globally disintegrates, releasing 1,7 billion tons of carbon dioxide into the atmosphere each winter since 2003.

 Are we really facing accelerated anthropogenic global warming?